bkuhn/talks/LinuxCon-Europe-2012/compliance.markdown

 # Who Can Join?

 + Any copyright holder on an existing Conservancy project can request.
-       + approval for a compliance program required by projects' leadership committee.
+       + approval for a compliance program required by project's leadership committee.

 + Linux developers can join &hellip;
       + &hellip; even though Linux proper isn't a Conservancy project.